WE WELCOME YOU TO JOIN US

 Stay for lunch

-Join us for a special Easter lunch after the service.
+Join us for lunch after the service.

 (We keep things lactose and gluten free as much as we are able)